erquhart/jekyll-portfolio/_posts/2017-03-16-css-grid-and-a-cms.markdown

 That's not a rhetorical question.
 I want to hear opinions on this.

 I've created a very simple prototype.
 To all my friends who write good JavaScript, I apologize.
 Don't look at the JS panel and you'll be happier.
+The [CodePen is here](http://codepen.io/brob/pen/QpqNVq/) and embedded at the bottom of the article.

 In this example, there are three components on a six-column grid.
 The doesn't have rows specified, but is adjusting the implicit rows via grid-auto-rows.